 Students at Al Siraat College in Epping have embraced the Shoebox4Syria campaign, preparing thousands of gifts for Syrian children in refugee camps.
-Read the latest in our series celebrating the community work of Independent schools.

 When the staff and students of Al Siraat College heard about the Shoebox4Syria campaign, they were immediately drawn to the idea.
 The concept was simple but compelling: prepare gift boxes for Syrian children in refugee camps.